Week 10 Q1

 What we learn this week!

-Spalding: Coming back from fall break, students reviewed all 26 phonograms learned in the first quarter.
+Spalding: Students reviewed all 26 phonograms learned in the first quarter.
 We reviewed the proper strokes for their best Spalding handwriting.
-For the first time, students used their Spalding Pink Notebook!
-Students were so excited about the new challenge!
-The purpose of this notebook is to write their spelling words learned for the week (me, do, and).
-The Spalding process is very rigorous on learning how to spell, read, and write the words using the learned phonograms and Spalding rules.
 At all times, students need to write with neat and clean Spalding handwriting.

 Science: Pumpkins, pumpkins!
 Students started their study for pumpkins!
 We conducted an experiment, by counting the seeds of a pumpkin, and then filling the pumpkin with soil.
 We discussed a possible hypothesis, and after some days we will see the results.
 We learned the life cycle of a pumpkin and we study the parts of a pumpkin.